BethanyG/python-lab/labs/lab1.md

 # The Language

 Learning Python is a lot like learning English, Español, Français or any other spoken language.
-The only difference is you're talking with a computer.
+The only difference is you're speaking with a computer.
-A computer language like Python translates human work into computer work.
+A computer language like Python translates human words into computer words.

 After loading IDLE, you will see something like this: